odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 In Slim, however, such an ecosystem cannot emerge because this “plugin mechanism” is missing.
-In Slim however each individual component can be integrated with the help of “Composer” and some container definitions.
+In Slim however each individual component can be integrated with the help of “Composer” and some DI container definitions.
 This is more complex, but also more independent and flexible.

 ## Standards